naike-drame-codelab/First-API/README.md

   * If any field is missing, returns a 400 error with the message "All fields are required".

 ### 4) Update an existing user
+> An API key is required for this operation.

 * URL: `/api/users/:id`
 * Method: `PUT`
 * Parameters: